 - Animals with lesions in the ventromedial hypothalamus show hyperphagia: they overeat to the point of obesity.

 The existence of glucoreceptors in the liver, digestive system, and hypothalamus exemplifies Charles Sherrington's notion of interoception.
 Afferent impulses run from various internal bodily organs to the central nervous system to provide information about the state of these organs -- how much glucose is in the bloodstream, for example.
 Technically, these are sensory impulses, even though we are not conscious of these sensations.

-and feeding focuses on calories and body weight (perhaps
+hunger and feeding focuses on calories and body weight

-body mass), rather than blood sugar.
-According to a highly
+(perhaps body mass), rather than blood sugar.
+According to a

-popular theory, organisms will consume just enough calories
+highly popular theory, organisms will consume just enough

 determined set point.

 - If their weight drops too much, they will begin eating until their weight returns to its set point.